ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 -  Air is the element of freedom.
 Airbenders are quick, agile, and passive in nature, preferring to bob and weave through flurries of attacks, and defending if they have no other option.
+Air is good for building, traveling and agility

 -  Fire is the element of power.
-Firebenders are very aggressive and powerful, choosing to overwhelm their opponents with an endless onslaught of offensive attacks instead of being defensive.
+Firebenders are very aggressive and powerful, choosing to overwhelm their opponents with an endless onslaught of offensive attacks instead of being defensive. fire is good for combat.

 -  Earth is the element of substance.
-Earthbenders stay rooted to the ground, preferring to face opponents head-on, using a mix of defensive and offensive strategies to crush their foes.
+Earthbenders stay rooted to the ground, preferring to face opponents head-on, using a mix of defensive and offensive strategies to crush their foes. earthbending is good for mining. and provides a good balance.

 -  Water is the element of change.
 Waterbenders use their plethora of skills to redirect and manipulate opponents attacks against them.
-   Similar to Earthbenders, they employ both defensive and offensive strategies to accomplish this.
+   Similar to Earthbenders, they employ both defensive and offensive strategies to accomplish this. water is good for ocean travel, and is very versatile.

 -  Chi is the anti-bending fighting style.
-Chiblockers use well placed blows to temporarily disable their opponents bending, leaving them virtually defenseless.
+Chiblockers use well placed blows to temporarily disable their opponents bending, leaving them virtually defenseless. good for people that don't know how to bend and want to be annoying.

 `ProjectKorra API`_
 -------------------